apache/iceberg/docs/docs/spark-writes.md

 For more complex row-level updates based on incoming data, see the section on `MERGE INTO`.

 ### Writing to Branches

+The branch must exist before performing write.
+The operations do **not** create the branch if it does not exist.
+A branch can be created using [Spark DDL](spark-ddl.md#branching-and-tagging-ddl).

+!!! info
+Note: When writing to a branch, the current schema of the table will be used for validation.

+#### Via SQL

-Branch writes can be performed via SQL by providing a branch identifier, `branch_yourBranch` in the operation.
+Branch writes can be performed by providing a branch identifier, `branch_yourBranch` in the operation.

 Branch writes can also be performed as part of a write-audit-publish (WAP) workflow by specifying the `spark.wap.branch` config.
 Note WAP branch and branch identifier cannot both be specified.
 Also, the branch must exist before performing the write.
-The operation does **not** create the branch if it does not exist.
-For more information on branches please refer to [branches](branching.md).

-!!! info
-    Note: When writing to a branch, the current schema of the table will be used for validation.

 ```sql
 -- INSERT (1,' a') (2, 'b') into the audit branch.